Buharu/Alteryx_Teca_company/README.md

 # Alteryx_Teca_company
 <pre> In the project you could find the next 2 workflows:
   I. ETL (Extract, Transform, Load) workflow where it was included the following steps:
-    1. Read in Data with (Input Data from In/Out folder)
+    1. Read in Data ("Input Data" from "In/Out" folder)
     2. Examine Data Quality
     3. Dates and Calculated Columns
     4. Outliers